Posted by John Yerou

 The bulk of your income you hold within your business as retained profit.
 As such, it’s off limits to generic advisors in-branch.
 The key is to use a specialist broker.
 They will understand contracting and have access to specialist underwriters.

-As promised, we’ll tell you more about how this will benefit you in the in the “Pros” section.
+As promised, we’ll tell you more about how this will benefit you in the “Pros” section.
 Talking of which…

 The Argument For: Why Contracting is a Growing Industry